Skip to content

 The Anasazi or now called the Ancestral Pueblo people called the Mesa Verde (Spanish for “green table”) area home for over 700 years (550 AD – 1300 AD).
 They started off with underground pit houses and evolved into the stone dwellings tucked in cliff alcoves.
 This UNESCO World Heritage Site preserves hundreds of years of their history.

 The Visitor’s Center near the highway and entrance should be everyone’s first stop to see which areas are open, to sign up for guided tours and to get maps.
 One important thing to keep in mind when visiting during the off-season is that not all tours or ruins are open to the public.
-The trade-off was there was hardly anyone here to block views, share the road and the weather wasn’t freezing or hot and humid.

 Mesa Verde National Park Visitors Center

-It was over 20 miles and about a 45-minute drive from the entrance, on winding roads, to where most of the main attractions were located.
-The Chapin Mesa Archaeological museum is a great must-stop.
 There were many exhibits showing how the Ancestral Pueblo people lived from their tools and pottery to family life.
-It was all very interesting and gave us a wonderful insight into how they adapted to the environment and flourished here.
+We found it all very interesting and gave us a wonderful insight into how they adapted to the environment and flourished here.
+It also piqued my kids’ interest with the park.

 Mesa Verde Museum

-They were a very resourceful group of people.
-The men hunted deer, squirrels and rabbits and the women gathered wild plants and planted corn, beans and squash.
-Corn was their most important crop.
 They pounded yucca leaves and turned them into fibers for ropes, sandals and baskets.
-These yucca fibers were also weaved with turkey feathers to make their blankets.
+The natives weaved yucca fibers with turkey feathers to make their blankets.
 They created tools using all the animals, trees, plants and stone around them and some were pretty creative.

 The Ancestral people migrated south over 700 years ago and left the area for unknown reasons.
 Theories ranged from resource depletion, droughts or moving to new opportunities for their moving away from the cliff dwellings.
 Their descendants are the Hopi in Arizona and the Rio Grande Pueblas in New Mexico.

-Mesa Verde with kids Spruce tree We walked the half-mile (.8 km) paved trail down to the ruins.
+We walked the half-mile (.8 km) paved trail down to the ruins.
 There was a 100 ft (30 m) descent and ascent here that wasn’t too bad even with the younger kids.
 It’s always a good hike when we don’t hear a word of complaint from the kids.
 Just keep in mind that it could most likely get icy here after it snows.

 It was amazing to finally see this village mostly made of rectangular sandstone blocks under the cliff overhang.
 The pictures we’ve seen didn’t really prepare us for how deep into the canyon the rooms went.
-You can see some visitors in this photo so it gives one a bit of an idea just how big this was.
+You can see some visitors in this photo so it gives one a bit of an idea just how big this area was.

 Spruce Tree House Mesa Verde

-Many of the walls were still intact and we could almost imagine the ancient people going about their daily lives here.
 There was a courtyard in front of the rooms where many of their activities occurred.
-We saw up close how the sandstone blocks were stacked together using mortar made of dirt and water mixture.
+We saw up close how they stacked sandstone blocks together using mortar made of dirt and water mixture.
 It was remarkable how well they lived in these structures.

 Spruce Tree House kiva